tayljordan/martcal/README.md

 -----------

 Martcal is a Python package for calculating the distance from any point at sea to a port, accounting for land masses.
-The application is a prototype as such may be unsuitable for commercial use.
+The application is not quality tested and may be unsuitable for commercial use.

 Installation
 ------------